Lorna Boschman: Career

 Boschman was featured in Montréal's 29 Festival International Du Film Sur L'Art in 2011, at the Panorama of Quebec and Canadian Video, where two evenings of her retrospective works were showcased and curated by Nicole Gringas.
-Her work has also been shown internationally, in retrospectives as theatrical programs in Brussels in 2014, exhibitions in Milan that same year, as well as at the Museum of Modern Art in New York.
+Her work has also been shown internationally, in retrospectives as theatrical programmes in Brussels in 2014, exhibitions in Milan that same year, as well as at the Museum of Modern Art in New York.
 Her short film Scars (1987) dealt with self-mutilation and cutting by young women.
-Scars was included in a notable traveling exhibition called Rebel Girls: A Survey of Canadian Feminist Videotapes 1974-1988.
+Scars was included in a notable travelling exhibition called Rebel Girls: A Survey of Canadian Feminist Videotapes 1974-1988.
 Our Normal Childhood (1988) explored childhood sexual abuse.

-From 2012 until 2016, Boschman worked as Project Manager and Faculty Associate for Cancer's Margins, a research study focusing on LGBT2Q persons who have been diagnosed with, and treated for breast and/or gynecological cancers.
+From 2012 until 2016, Boschman worked as Project Manager and Faculty Associate for Cancer's Margins, a research study focusing on LGBT2Q persons who have been diagnosed with, and treated for breast and/or gynaecological cancers.
 The work explores the experiences these people face, how they can or have access care, how they are communicated information about their health, and the support they receive during treatment.
 Working alongside Dr. Mary Bryson, Boschman led Cancer's Margins Digital Storytelling Workshops, and also worked as a mentor for patients with metastatic cancer.